-These findings indicate that women are willing to give up the certainty of returning to their prebirth employer for more generous benefits.
-The level and the duration of benefits play an essential role in the trade-off between insurance and labor force attachment.
+These findings clearly indicate that women are willing to give up the certainty of returning to their pre-birth employer for more generous benefits in the short-run.
 The comparison between ε_b and ε_B suggests that increasing the generosity of benefits by increasing the duration has a smaller effect on separations than increasing the level of benefits.

-4.2 What Is the Impact of Changes in Unprotected Benefits on Substitution Patterns?
+4.2 The Impact of Changes in Unemployment Benefits on Parental Leave and Return to Work

-The increase in take-up of unemployment insurance after the end of compulsory maternity leave must correspond to a decrease in one of two margins: the probability of returning to work or the probability of taking up standard parental leave.
+The increase in take-up of unemployment insurance after the end of compulsory maternity leave must correspond to a decrease in one of two margins: the probability of returning to work and the probability of taking up standard parental leave.
 To investigate the dynamics behind the behavioral responses, I estimate specification 2 on three different dependent variables: an indicator equal to 1 if a mother is taking up unemployment insurance in relative month t (UI), an indicator equal to 1 if a mother is on parental leave (PL) in relative month t and an indicator equal to 1 is working in month t (Work).
 I define a mother as working in month t if she has positive earnings and is not on leave or unemployed.

 Figure 5 shows the dynamic evolution of these three outcomes.
 Panel A shows the results of the replacement rate reform.
-The figure shows an apparent pattern: in the first six months after the end of compulsory maternity leave, the increase in UI take-up induced by the reform is compensated by a decrease in take-up of standard parental leave of similar magnitude.
-This evidence suggests that women who take up unemployment insurance after the reform would have taken up parental leave in the absence of the reform.
-A consequence of the switch from protected benefits to unprotected benefits is that from t = 6 onwards, women in the treatment group are less likely to return to work.
-The decrease in the share of women returning to work is of the same magnitude as the decrease in take-up of PL benefits between $t \in [0, 6]$ and is partially mechanical: UI benefits have a duration of 8 months while PL benefits have a duration of 6 months.
+The figure shows a clear pattern: in the first six months after the end of compulsory maternity leave, the increase in UI take-up induced by the reform is compensated by a decrease of similar magnitude in take-up of standard parental leave.
+This suggests that women who took up unemployment insurance after the reform would have taken up parental leave in the absence of the reform.
+A consequence of the switch from protected benefits to unemployment benefits is that, from t = 6 onwards, women in the treatment group are less likely to return to work.
+The decrease in the share of women returning to work is of the same magnitude as the decrease in take-up of PL benefits between $t \in [0, 6]$ and is partly mechanical: UI benefits have a duration of 8 months while PL benefits have a duration of 6 months.
 However, even after the exhaustion of UI benefits (at t = 9), the share of women returning to work is still significantly lower in the treatment group relative to the control group.
 This result highlights the importance of job protection in incentivizing women to go back to work earlier.

 Figure 5 Panel B shows the same results for the duration reform.
-When the duration of unprotected benefits increases, the increase in UI take-up is partially compensated by a decrease in take-up of standard parental leave in $t \in [0, 6]$.
-However, most of the behavioral responses to the increase in unprotected benefits duration are concentrated around t = 6.
+When the duration of unemployment benefits increases, the increase in UI take-up is partially compensated by a decrease in take-up of standard parental leave in $t \in [0, 6]$.
+However, most of the behavioral responses are concentrated around t = 6.
 The figure shows that the increase in duration induces a significant share of mothers in the treatment group to not return to work at t = 6 but to take up unemployment insurance instead.
 This is consistent with the evidence on separations shown in Section 4 and suggests that mothers respond to the increase in UI duration by taking up PL benefits and UI benefits in combination to maximize the total subsidized time women can spend out of the labor force.